RobertoTakesMHacks/TextSimplifier/README.md

 This tool also has a method for finding the logical structure of a body of text using a tree and identifying prepositional phrases or sections of other patterns.
 This way, in the future, we can find logical chunks that can be removed or reworded for a much more flawproof way of simplifying.
 The problem now is efficiency, as navigating and manipulating the tree can be very slow.

-##Installation
-* Clone this repository
-* Go to [chrome://extensions](chrome://extensions) in Google Chrome
-* Check "Developer mode" in the upper right and then click "Load unpacked extension" in the upper left
-* Navigate to the [chrome](/chrome) folder of this repository then click "Select" in the popup window
-* Follow the steps [here](http://www.nltk.org/install.html) for installing NLTK, a python library we make heavy use of
-* Follow the steps [here](http://www.nltk.org/data.html) for installing the NLTK data.
-We selected the "all" option described there
-* Make sure [pip](https://pypi.python.org/pypi/pip) is installed on your machine
-* Go to the [server](/server) folder in the terminal
-* Run `pip install flask` and `pip install beautifulsoup4`.
-If either doesn't work, add `sudo` to the beginning of the command

-##Running
-* In the terminal, navigate to the [server](/server) folder of this repository
-* Run `python app.py`
-* In Chrome, go to a page you want to simplify.
-We have tested primarily with Wikipedia pages
-* Click the extension icon and wait a little bit after it's highlighted for the page text to be replaced by simpler text
-* You can compare the readability of the two blocks of text returned (our simplified version and the original version) at [Readability-Score.com](https://readability-score.com/)

 ##Examples
 ###Readability changes of different articles:
 "Readability" below refers to the Flesch-Kincaid Reading Ease score.
 A higher number means it is more readable by the formula detailed [here](http://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests#Flesch_Reading_Ease).